Thermodynamics of decoherence: Conclusions

-\textit{Conclusions}.---Decoherence and heat dissipation are commonly considered to be complementary manifestations of irreversibility in open quantum systems.
+Decoherence and heat dissipation are commonly considered to be complementary manifestations of irreversibility in open quantum systems.
 Our results show that these two processes are in fact inextricably linked: the emergence of classicality through decoherence comes at a fundamental energetic cost.
 This heat dissipation is a subtle aspect of decoherence that, to our knowledge, has not yet been investigated in the literature on quantum thermodynamics.
-Beyond their foundational implications, our findings are directly relevant for current efforts to harness decoherence for nondestructive measurements of noise in quantum devices.
-The unavoidable dissipation of energy implies an intrinsic disturbance due to such measurements~\cite{wang2021intrinsic}, which can be quantitatively assessed using the general framework developed here.
+We note that several recent works have identified dissipation arising from changes in coherence, by considering the energetics of the open quantum system alone~\cite{deLima2020,Alipour2022,Ahmadi2023}.
+In contrast, by considering the full system-bath dynamics, we have shown that dissipation and pure decoherence go hand in hand even though the internal energy of the open system remains constant.
+Beyond their foundational implications, our findings are directly relevant for ongoing efforts to harness decoherence for nondestructive measurements of noise in quantum devices.
+The unavoidable dissipation of energy implies an intrinsic disturbance due to such measurements~\cite{Wang2021}, which can be quantitatively assessed using the general framework developed here.

 The experimentally relevant example of an impurity immersed in an ultra-cold Fermi gas~\cite{Cetina2016} highlights the rich physics which is unveiled from considering the thermodynamics of decoherence.
-However, our framework can equally well be applied to a range of other situations, such as ultracold bosonic environments where dephasing impurities have recently been realized~\cite{Skou2021,Adam2021}, as well as strongly interacting systems.
+However, our framework can equally well be applied to a range of other situations, such as ultracold bosonic environments where dephasing impurities have recently been realized~\cite{Skou2021,Adam2022}, as well as strongly interacting systems.
 We hope that our work will inspire further investigations of the peculiar thermodynamic features of decoherence and associated properties in diverse physical settings.

-\textbf{Acknowledgements.} We thank P.~R.~Eastham for useful discussions.
-This work was funded by the European Research Council Starting Grant ODYSSEY (Grant Agreement No. 758403) and the EPSRC-SFI joint project QuamNESS.
-J.~G. is supported by a SFI-Royal Society University Research Fellowship.

 {S\arabic{equation}} {S\arabic{subsection}} {S\arabic{figure}}